Ainocre/RD_gostore/README.md

 ## Typed state
 You can create a detailed schema to validate all new values.
 If no default values are set, the value will be null by default.
 ```
-import { Store, type } from 'vstore'
+import { Store, type } from 'gostore'

 const store = Store().addState({
 	user: {